 Looking for a fun non-alcoholic party drink for a special occasion?
-This festive cranberry mocktail is fresh and fruity, and full of flavour.
+This festive sparkling cranberry mocktail is fresh and fruity, and full of flavour.
 Everyone will love it during the holiday season!

 Gone are the days of holding a boring glass of water at a party if wine or beer isn't for you!
 Mocktails feel quite indulgent and just as fun as an alcoholic drink for a special occasion.
 My mum and sister always join me in enjoying one at family events (and the kids too!).

 For more fun mocktails, you may like to see my peach honey mocktail and lychee mocktail which are perfect for summer BBQs, and my blackberry honey mocktail that has all the fall vibes.
 And my yeast free ginger beer is always tasty!

-This cranberry blueberry mocktail recipe combines sweet tangy fruit with honey to make a simple syrup that is topped with sparkling water.
+This cranberry spritzer mocktail recipe combines sweet tangy fruit with honey to make a simple syrup that is topped with sparkling water.
 Full of flavour, and the pretty colour looks so festive too!

 ⭐ Why this recipe is so good

 Full of festive fruit!
 Cranberries are 'the' fruit of the season, and this drink is perfect for parties and special occasions during the holidays.

 A non-alcoholic for all your guests.
 Whether you aren't able to drink alcohol or just like a break from the wine, this mocktail shows that you aren't missing out on a fun flavourful drink!